 More about Margaret

 Oudenaarde, summer 1582.
-During the war, Alexander Farnese conquers the city, which had been under the control of the Protestant Beggars.
+During the war, Alexander Farnese conquered the city, which had been under the control of the Protestant Beggars.
 Farnese is the son of Margaret of Parma.
 In gratitude, the city presents him with the “Alexander Tapestries.”

 The new Margaret